magento/knowledge-base/src/troubleshooting/storefront/storefront-unable-to-enter-shipping-as-a-url-key.md

 <ins>Steps to reproduce</ins>:

-1. Go to CMS pages.
-1. Search for the page you want to edit the URL key for.
-1. Edit the URL key to "shipping".
+Create a CMS page with URL key as "shipping".
-1. Click **Save**.

 <ins>Expected result</ins>: